 Basic earnings/ (loss) per share are calculated by dividing the net profit/ (loss) for the year attributable to equity shareholders by the weighted average number of equity shares outstanding during the year.
-The weighted average number of equity shares outstanding during the year.
-The weighted average number of equity shares outstanding during the year and share split.
+The weighted average number of equity shares outstanding during the period is adjusted for events of bonus issue and share split.
 For the purpose of calculating diluted earnings/ (loss) per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.